 This job has not always been easy.
 Sometimes putting Hattiesburg first means being an independent voice and saying “no” to things that run contrary to our best interests and values.

 It has truly been one of the great privileges of my life to represent my home in the Mississippi Legislature.
-However, while we have seen great success in my first two years as your representative, there is more to do and more to accomplish for Hattiesburg.
+I am grateful for the opportunity you have given me, and it is my honor to continue serving District 102.

 Our city’s best days are ahead.
 We have only begun to scratch the surface of what we can achieve when we come together, think big and do our part.
-I thank you for the honor of representing our great city, and this year I humbly ask you to join me in putting our community and its future first.